piotrekkr/dockerfile-updater/README.md

+# Dockerfile Updater

 [![GitHub Super-Linter](https://github.com/actions/javascript-action/actions/workflows/linter.yml/badge.svg)](https://github.com/super-linter/super-linter)
 ![CI](https://github.com/actions/javascript-action/actions/workflows/ci.yml/badge.svg)

+GitHub Action to keep base images inside dockerfiles up to date.

 ## About

-GitHub Action to keep base images inside dockerfiles up to date.
+It is important to keep base image used inside dockerfile up to date.
+This action will help you with this process by:

-It works like this:

-1. extract images from `FROM` and `COPY --from` instructions
+1. extracting images from dockerfile instructions
-1. check for new versions of images and digests
+1. checking inside docker registries for new versions of images and their digests
-1. modify dockerfile with updated versions
+1. modify dockerfile with new versions if available

-When semver is used (e.g. `nginx:1.2.3-alpine`) as image tag it will try to update `PATCH` version and its digest.
-In case of non semver tags it will add or update existing tag digest.
+When SemVer is used (e.g. `nginx:1.2.3-alpine`) as image tag it will try to update `PATCH` version and its digest.
+In case of non SemVer tags it will add or update image tag digest.
 Examples:

 ```text
 nginx                                       => nginx:latest@sha256:<sha>